 Top Tips for High-Level Disinfection of Ultrasound Probes – Part I

 Given the need to implement best practices for high-level disinfection in ultrasound, we’ve assembled our most popular disinfection blogs for your convenience at the CIVCO Guidelines Blog.
 These educational tips can be enhanced by our monthly webinar series.
-The next one is on How to Properly Store Ultrasound Probes.
+Visit CIVCO.com/Events to view our upcoming CME webinars.

 In each series, we will review a broad high-level disinfection guideline to promote a basic understanding of best practices.
 Thereafter, we will hone in on a few specific areas of concern that are frequently asked during our webinars or by our customers.
 As always, we will provide sources to substantiate our tips.

 Since ultrasound probe cleaning practices are constantly evolving, healthcare workers should always acquire up-to-date information for the products and practices they use.
 In addition, always refer to the manufacturer’s instructions for use (IFU), labels for use, and your facility’s infection control policies.

 1. An instrument that comes in contact with a mucous membrane or non-intact skin is a “semi-critical” device and requires high-level disinfection after each procedure.

 “Semi-critical items contact mucous membranes or non-intact skin.
 This category includes respiratory therapy and anesthesia equipment, some endoscopes, laryngoscope blades, esophageal manometry probes, cystoscopes, anorectal manometry catheters, and diaphragm fitting rings…Provide, at a minimum, high-level disinfection for semi-critical patient-care equipment (e.g., gastrointestinal endoscopes, endotracheal tubes, anesthesia breathing circuits, and respiratory therapy equipment) that touches either mucous membranes or non- intact skin.”